MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-I-Mine-Safety-Health-Administration-Department-Labor/subchapter-O-Coal-Mine-Safety-Health/part-90-Mandatory-Health-StandardsCoal-Miners-Who-Have-Evidence-Development-Pneumoconiosis/subpart-B-Dust-Standards-Rights-Part-90-Miners/section-90.104.md

 Link to an amendment published at 89 FR 28483, Apr.
 18, 2024.

+The following is required until April 14, 2025:

 (a) A part 90 miner may waive his or her rights and be removed from MSHA's active list of miners who have rights under part 90 by:

-(1) Giving written notification to the Chief, Division of Health, Coal Mine Safety and Health, MSHA, that the miner waives all rights under this part;
+(1) Giving written notification to the Chief, Division of Health, Mine Safety and Health Enforcement, MSHA, that the miner waives all rights under this part;

 (2) Applying for and accepting a position in an area of a mine which the miner knows has an average respirable dust concentration exceeding the applicable standard; or